Ultraviolet-Ninja/KTANE_Java_Bomb_Manual/README.md

 Displays the orientations for each knob from the original manual, nothing fancy.

 ### Manual Tab
-Displays all the pages of the original manual. (cropped for space, sorry, a little unreadable)
+Displays all the pages of the original manual. (cropped for space, sorry, a little unreadable)\
+**Side Note - Elevator Certified**